 If you qualify for accident forgiveness in Massachusetts and choose to use it, it’s important to note a few things.
 After an accident, you must contact your insurance carrier directly to report the at-fault accident and use this endorsement.
 If a third-party contacts the carrier, accident forgiveness won’t apply.
 Also, if you choose to leave your carrier, accident forgiveness doesn’t transfer.
 The accident is still on your driving record and a new insurance carrier will calculate this into a quote for a new policy.
 Lastly, accident forgiveness is a one and done endorsement.
 Once you choose to use accident forgiveness, you cannot access this coverage for any other accident until your driving record clears again, likely after 6 years.

 Accidents happen, even to the best of drivers.
 And for many, accident forgiveness can be a great addition to a current car insurance policy.
-Contact an HIG insurance professional today about adding accident forgiveness to your car insurance policy — visit our website or call our office: (508) 676-5949.
+Contact an HIG insurance professional today about adding accident forgiveness to your car insurance policy — Contact us today about adding accident forgiveness to your car insurance policy, or call our office: (508) 676-5949.